callanicha/callanicha/README.md

-## Hellooo, I'm Natthanicha but please call me Calla 🎀
+## Hellooo, I'm Natthanicha VONGJARIT

+Feel free to call me by my nickname, Calla 🎀
 I'm a thai student, currently based in Paris
 🧚🏻‍♀️ : [LinkedIn](www.linkedin.com/in/natthanicha-vongjarit-7029b327a)